 In some cases, doctors perform a tracheostomy when an obstruction blocks the respiratory tract to temporarily regain the ability to breathe.
 Sometimes, patients with a lasting injury in the voice box might need a tracheostomy for a long time.
 Therefore, according to the type of medical condition, patients can have a long-term or short-term tracheostomy.

 Why is a tracheostomy done?

-- Emergency situations arise when there is an obstruction in the respiratory tract, therefore preventing the individual to breathe properly.
-This situation usually involves the use of a respirator and requires getting a tube into the airways.
-This tube works along an oxygen container to help the patient breathe.
+- Emergency situations arise when an obstruction in the respiratory tract prevents the individual from breathing properly.
+This situation frequently involves using a respirator and inserting a tube into the airways from an oxygen container to help the patient breathe.

-“Tracheostomies are commonly provided to intensive care unit (ICU) patients to facilitate mechanical ventilation or to provide airway protection.
+Specialists recommend performing a tracheostomy to certain hospitalized patients with breathing problems.
+“Tracheostomies are commonly provided to the intensive care unit (ICU) patients to facilitate mechanical ventilation or to provide airway protection.
 There is general agreement that tracheostomies should be performed in patients who are anticipated to require prolonged mechanical ventilation, yet appropriate indications, timing, and optimal patient selection remain uncertain.
 Recent randomized controlled trials have established that a strategy of routinely performing early tracheostomies confers no survival benefit yet likely results in excess procedures.
 More emphasis is now placed on other potential benefits of a tracheostomy, including improving comfort during prolonged mechanical ventilation, reducing sedation requirements, and facilitating weaning—yet these advantages have not been firmly established.
-The impact of this evolving evidence base on actual practice patterns is uncertain.”3
+The impact of this evolving evidence based on actual practice patterns is uncertain.”3